Marketing Insights

 You might be also thinking why Jason are you giving away some of your secret sauce.
 Well, most of my local competitors are using WordPress and different forms of image optimisation but I do find frequently that most don’t even bother with WEBP format.
 I love the town I live in and regional Australia so I want to see everyone have awesome sites built under best practice methods.

-Your going to learn in this article some amazing insights that will blow you away that are in my my workflow.
+You’re going to learn in this article some amazing insights that will blow you away that are in my my workflow.
 It’s important here to note that this article is for the web designer, web developer and not necessarily for the customer.
 I have no doubt you will adopt one or two of these for yourself regardless though.
 The purpose of this article is a general overview though and not a though-rough working of each option.
 If you want more detail please let me know by commenting on the video and I’ll do up some separate videos.
-If your a client focus on the local options as these are easy enough to install and use and get great results out of.
+If your a client, then focus on the local options here, these are easy enough to install and use and get great results out of.

 The next thing to consider with the requirement to optimise your images is where are you in your journey with your website.
 The choice of option could change depending on if your about to build, just maintaining or just looking to see how you can make your currently slow site faster.